dbenusov/CollisionMapper/README.md

 Docker logs and make sure that the collector/analyzer have finished processing their data batches.

 1. To view the collision map go to the url below.
 The red circles are collision hotspots.
 Click on one to see the number of collisions in that area!
+Zoom in and out to see the collisions change depending on your view.
     ```
      http://127.0.0.1:8888/
     ```